Thicket-Blender/thicket/CONTRIBUTING.md

 Be prepared to receive feedback and follow-up with requested changes.
-Your changes will be reviewed to ensure they address all use cases, work on all platforms, and are generally inline with goals and intents of the project.
+Your changes will be reviewed to ensure they address all use cases, work on all platforms, and are generally inline with the goals and intents of the project.